StellarSyntax/alx-pre_course/0x01-git/README.md

-Created a new dir called 0x01-git
+Created a new dir called 0x01-git updated